Articles

 "The criteria is broadly simple.
 If the company has an annual turnover of more than USD 1 million, if they have total assets of more than USD 750,000, or if they have more than 100 employees.
 So out of three, if any two criteria are met then those companies are compulsorily required to get their books of accounts audited.
 Apart from that, companies having QIP status are also required to get their books of accounts audited as well as the organisations also or NGOs having expenditures more than half a million dollars and employees more than 20 they also need to get their books of accounts audited.
 So that's the, that's the part and those enterprises or organisations who are not falling into any of this criteria of audit then they all are required to submit the unaudited financial statement.
 Now coming to the deadline then for unaudited financial statement submission to occur the deadline for submission the deadline is 20th April 2026 but when they should finalise the financial statement that is by 31st of March.
 So in case of audit submission of audited financing statement the deadline is 20th of July 2026.
 Okay, but by when they should finalise their by when they should have the audited financial statement that is 30th of June 2026.
 So basically six months after completion of.

-Stay tuned for Part 3 on Annual Labour Compliance Obligations.
+Watch Part 3 of our interview with Babulal Parihar on Annual Labour Compliance Obligations